chingchenms/llvm/docs/Coroutines.rst

 Coroutine Transformation
 ------------------------

-One of the step in coroutine transformation is to figure out what objects can leave on the normal function stack frame and which needs to go into a coroutine frame.
+One of the steps in coroutine transformation is to figure out what objects can reside on the normal function stack frame or in the register and which needs to go into a coroutine frame.

-In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, it cannot reside on the stack frame of the coroutine since it will go away once coroutine is suspended and therefore need to be part of the coroutine frame.
+In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, it cannot reside on the stack frame since it will go away once the coroutine is suspended and returns control back to the caller and, therefore, need to be a part of the coroutine frame.

-Other members of the coroutine frame are addresses of a resume and destroy functions representing the coroutine behavior for happen when a coroutine is resumed and destroyed respectively.
+Other members of the coroutine frame are addresses of resume and destroy functions representing the coroutine behavior for when a coroutine is resumed and destroyed respectively.

 .. code-block:: llvm